huseyindeniz/gitops-lab/README.md

 - 🔲 Install Colyseus Server on the Kubernetes cluster to manage and deploy multiplayer game servers.
 - 🔲 Deploy a Phaser 3 game that uses the Colyseus client to interact with the Colyseus server for proper testing and demonstration of multiplayer functionality.

-## Note on Database Migrations in Kubernetes

-Handling database migrations in Kubernetes was initially challenging due to the lack of built-in mechanisms to enforce dependency order between deployments.
-To address this, I now use **Argo CD hooks** to run migrations before application pods are updated, ensuring the database schema is always in sync with the application.

-While the solution works effectively, some limitations remain.
-For example, migrations are triggered with every resource update in the application, which can be time-consuming due to the need to rebuild the solution for each run.
-Despite this, the process is idempotent, ensuring database integrity without causing conflicts.

-A potential improvement would be for EF Core migration bundles to support targeting specific migrations without requiring a full build.
-This would streamline the process and reduce delays, making it a valuable feature for future updates.

 ## Demonstrations and Scenarios

 ### ArgoCD Overview